lakejason0/nuke/README.md

 # nuke
-Nuke you Minecraft world with your eyes.
+Nuke your Minecraft world with your eyes.